tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 -   Capability to create a pool and an auto-pool with Network configuration

-    -   A new property [networkConfiguration](../batchservice/add-a-pool-to-an-account.md#bk_netconf), has been added to both the pool and auto-pool resources.
-This property can be used to specify the pool's network configuration, such as the subnet in which the pool's compute nodes will be created.
+    -   A new property [networkConfiguration](../batchservice/add-a-pool-to-an-account.md), has been added to both the pool and auto-pool resources.
+This property can be used to specify the pool's network configuration, such as the subnet in which the pool's compute nodes is created.

 - Automatically terminate a job when all tasks are complete.
     - A new property [onAllTasksComplete](../batchservice/add-a-job-to-an-account.md) has been added to the job resource.
 You can specify this when you create or update a job.